vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 This example deploys a VCH with the following configuration:

 - Specifies the user name and password, image store, and a name for the VCH.
 - Designates `rp 1` as the resource pool in which to place the VCH.
-Note that the resource pool name is wrapped in quotes, because it contains a space.
-Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
+The resource pool name is wrapped in quotes, because it contains a space.

 <pre>vic-machine-<i>operating_system</i> create
 --target root:<i>password</i>@<i>esxi_host_address</i>